Codebee50/HNG-stage-two/DOCUMENTATION.md

 `{
     "id": id,
     "name": name
-}` if the person was updated succesfully
+}` with a status code of 200 if the person was updated succesfully

 # Delete -> Remove a person